-Elementary Intensive Support Program (Comprehensive)
+Elementary Intensive Support Program for Students with Intellectual Disabilities

 The elementary Intensive Support Program offers individualized programming in a smaller class placement for students ages 8 to 14 years.
 A program is located in each of the nine local areas of the Rainbow District School Board.